SHE'S A LADY1 of 13

 The current (and most famous) Black Panther, T’Challa, is just one in a long line of Wakandan rulers to bear the mantle of their fierce protector.
 A few years ago, when a battle with Doctor Doom left T’Challa comatose, the Black Panther identity passed to his sister, Shuri.

 T’Challa’s back in action now, and is Marvel’s main Black Panther - but Shuri's popularity as a hero in her own right is higher than ever thanks to big screen appearances in Black Panther and Avengers: Infinity War, and a current comic book series.

 Created by none other than Geoff Johns in his earliest work for DC Comics, Courtney Whitmore took the codename and Star-Belt from Sylvester Pemberton, the original Star-Spangled Kid, to fight alongside her step-dad (and Pemberton’s former sidekick), the mech-suit wearing S.T.R.I.P.E.
 She later joined the JSA, fulfilling her legacy as Star-Spangled Kid.

 Courtney eventually adopted the name Stargirl after Jack Knight, the Starman at the time, bequeathed her his cosmic staff.
-She’s operated under that name since, even making it into the CW's DC-TV verse.
+She’s operated under that name since - even lending it to an upcoming eponymous DC Universe streaming TV series.

-When the man known as Logan did the seemingly impossible and actually died, his Wolverine name and costume eventually passed to his clone and protégé X-23.
+When Logan did the seemingly impossible and actually died, his Wolverine name and costume eventually passed to his clone and protégé X-23.

 Already a seasoned warrior before taking on the Wolverine identity, X-23, or Laura, as her friends call her, has proven that, like her former mentor, she’s the best there is at what she does.

-The original Wolverine is in the process of returning at the moment, with Laura now once again going by the codename X-23.
+The original Wolverine is now back in action with Laura once again going by the codename X-23.